-Jupiter is one of the most beautiful towns on the east coast.
+Jupiter is one of the most beautiful towns on Florida's east coast.
 It has a population of about 62,000 and is situated on an inlet to the Atlantic Ocean.

 Most people who live in Jupiter would rather not live anyplace else.
 It's usually voted by travel authorities as one of the best beach towns in Florida.

-It is the northernmost town in Palm Beach County and most traveler think of Jupiter as the line of demarcation between heavily urbanized south Florida and the quieter places to the north.
+It is the northernmost town in Palm Beach County and many travelers think of Jupiter as the line of demarcation between heavily urbanized south Florida and the quieter places to the north.

 The area was first settled by the Hobe tribe of Native Americans whose village was at the mouth of the Loxahatchee River.
 This river flows into the ocean at Jupiter Inlet.

 The tribes's name is memorialized in Hobe Sound, the brackish lagoon that separates the barrier island from the mainland.

 Somewhere along the line of history somebody thought the word "Hobe" was spelled "Jobe" and it became further corrupted as "Jove".
 Then someone else thought that Jove was the Latin name for Jupiter, one of the ancient gods.